 4. After step #3 is completed, the individual proposing the ballot issue sends the final text and ballot statements to the Secretary of State, who, after determining that the text and ballot statements do not contain material not submitted to the Legislative Services Division that is a substantive change not recommended by the Legislative Services Division, forwards a copy of the proposed ballot issue to the Attorney General's Office.

-The earliest date to circulate petitions for signatures for 2014 ballot issues (other than initiative referenda) is June 20, 2013.
+The earliest date to circulate petitions for signatures for 2016 ballot issues (other than initiative referenda) was June 17, 2015.

 - There is no earliest date in law for initiative referenda petitions to be circulated for signatures, after the petition form is reviewed and approved as provided by law.

-The earliest date to submit signed ballot issue petitions to county election administrators for 2014 ballot issues (other than for initiative referendum petitions referring an act of the 2013 Legislature) is October 18, 2013.
+The earliest date to submit signed ballot issue petitions to county election administrators for 2016 ballot issues (other than for initiative referendum petitions referring an act of the 2015 Legislature) was October 19, 2015.

 - There is no earliest date in law for initiative referenda petitions to be submitted to county election administrators, after the petition form is reviewed and approved as provided by law.

-1. To qualify an initiative or referendum for the ballot, signatures of 5 percent of the total number of qualified voters in the state, including 5 percent of the voters in each of 34 legislative house districts must be obtained (a total of 24,175 signatures for the 2014 ballot).
+1. To qualify an initiative or referendum for the ballot, signatures of 5 percent of the total number of qualified voters in the state (based on the number of votes cast for the office of governor in the last general election), including 5 percent of the voters in each of 34 legislative house districts must be obtained (a total of 24,175 signatures for the 2016 ballot).

-To qualify a constitutional amendment for the ballot, signatures of 10 percent of the total number of qualified voters in the state, including 10 percent of the voters in each of 40 legislative house districts must be obtained (a total of 48,349 signatures for the 2014 ballot).
+To qualify a constitutional amendment for the ballot, signatures of 10 percent of the total number of qualified voters in the state (based on the number of votes cast for the office of governor in the last general election), including 10 percent of the voters in each of 40 legislative house districts must be obtained (a total of 48,349 signatures for the 2016 ballot).